punctual26/deep-research-mcp/README.md

 # Open Deep Research MCP Server

 An AI-powered research assistant that performs deep, iterative research on any topic.
 It combines search engines, web scraping, and AI to explore topics in depth and generate comprehensive reports.
 Available as a Model Context Protocol (MCP) tool or standalone CLI.
+Look at exampleout.md to see what a report might look like.

 ## Quick Start